DeNepo/welcome-to-js/2-just-enough-javascript/09-interactions/quiz/prompt.md

 <summary><em>A. <code>"string"</code>, <code>"cancel"</code></em></summary>
 <br>

-Nope!
+✖ Nope.

 A string is only returned by `prompt` when the user clicks "ok".

 "cancel" may be written on the button, but that is now what the user is inputting.